gjohl/alphadog/README.md

   Hargreaves Lansdowne account but later I'll make other broker accounts if it is worthwhile.

 ### Adding a new instrument
-- Add the instrument and details to instruments_config.json
+- Add the instrument and details to instrument_config.json
+- Add the instrument to instrument_hierarchy.json
 - Add the yfinance_symbol: instrument_ID pair to YFINANCE_SYMBOL_INSTRUMENT_ID_MAPPING
 - Backfill the yfinance symbol